aparrish22/extraordinaire-discord-bot/readme.txt

 	5. Reattach to the tmux session:
 	•	To check on the bot later, SSH into the EC2 instance and run: tmux attach -t discordbot

+To detach from discordbot session, use (literally use CTRL on macbook keyboard) CTRL + B then press D

 ## bot invite link for discord user
 https://discordapp.com/oauth2/authorize?&client_id=[insert_client_id]&scope=bot

+To start the bot, use python bot_script.py

+game_slug argument must be the title of game world found in URL, for example, dndextraordinaire-wd is the Waterdeep campaign foundry world.

+# TODO
+check if arguments accept game name as a String with quotes or without quotes, and if the api call actually changes it